DigitalState/Platform/platform/documentation/environments/lab/index.md

 The lab environment is typically deployed to your local machine and is used to further develop the platform.

-It represents the experimental branch of the DigitalState platform and enables the developer to run the latest source code on a local machine as a dockerized application.
+It represents the experimental branch of the DigitalState Platform and enables the developer to run the latest source code on a local machine as a dockerized application.

 > :warning: This environment is inherently not compatible with tagged releases of the Platform.
 To install a tagged release locally, use the dev environment and configure the its inventory to point to your local machine.